-With the help of an authorized technician, it can be installed in a 15-foot bay in about two days.
-You do not have to have additional personnel to supervise it, because everything is done automatically.
-Your customer simply drops his money in a box and will be prompted by the computer to select his wash preference.
-Once done, your customer will be instructed to enter the car wash.
-There, a green-lighted arrow will guide the driver to the specific spot where the car wash will be done.
+An authorized technician can install it in a 15-foot bay in about two days.
+You do not have to have additional personnel to supervise it.
+Everything is automatic.
+Your customer simply drops his money in a box and the computer prompts him or her to select the wash preference.
+Once done, your customer gets instructions to enter the car wash.
+There, a green-lighted arrow will guide the driver to the specific spot where the car wash will take place.
 Once he reaches the exact spot, a red arrow will light up.

-So, your customer gets a clean car as you socialize with customers or update your business’ Facebook page.
+So, your customer gets a clean car as you socialize with others or update your business’s Facebook page.
 That is an easy way to customer satisfaction, right?
-Can a laser wash really satisfy your customers?
-Can it be profitable enough?

 The profits that you can generate from a laser car wash actually depend on two things: the nature of your business and the preference of your customers.
-If you have been operating an automatic car wash for a long time then the addition of a laser wash may be a wise decision.
-With its groundbreaking features, your customers can get their cars cleaned in half the time, allowing you to wash more cars, thus increasing your profits.
+If you have been operating an automatic car wash for a long time, then the addition of a laser wash may be a wise decision.
+With its groundbreaking features, your customers can get their cars cleaned in half the time, allowing you to wash more cars.
+Ultimately, this increases your profits.
 You can also offer add-on services like bug and tar removal for an extra fee.
-With no additional employee to pay, you can save even more, thus adding more to your car wash business’ bottomline.
+With no additional employee to pay, you can save even more, thus adding more to your car wash business’s bottom line.

-But, if you have already been offering hand wash for a long time, then a laser car wash might not be a good idea.
-This is because your customers have been used to getting the spic-and-span clean that only hand washing can provide.
+However, if you have already been offering hand car wash for a long time, then a laser one might not be a good idea.
+Your customers are probably used to getting the spic-and-span clean that only hand washing can provide.
 Initially, they may be amazed at how a laser wash works, especially when it is time for the triple foaming wax application (the solution forms different colors, making it an awesome sight to see) and even consider it fun to drive their cars into it, but in the long run, they will still prefer your good old style of car washing.

 And since it is entirely automatic, there is always the possibility of malfunctioning right in the middle of a wash.
-Yes, it does happen, as proven by YouTube videos of laser car wash epic fails – the laser guide cleans only one side of a car; the drier does not work; or a car can be given two washes.
-In cases like these, customers can be left feeling very disappointed.
+Yes, it does happen, as proven by YouTube videos of laser car wash epic fails.
+Different things might go wrong.
+For example, the laser guide may clean only one side of the car or the drier would not work.
+Or, a car can get two washes.
+In cases like these, customer disappointment may creep in and ruin your business.

 If you think that a laser wash will improve the sales of your car wash, go ahead and compare the features and prices of different brands.
 You may be surprised at the huge variety of models with state-of-the-art options and designs.
-Check out product reviews from other car wash owners so that you will have an idea as to which brand can guarantee results in terms of profits and functionality.
+Check out product reviews from other car wash owners.
+Research which brand can guarantee results in terms of profits and functionality.